 Hiking the Lower Terrace Interpretative Trail is one of the best ways to see the area.
 This 1.5-mile (2.4-kilometer) round-trip trail winds through the lower travertine terraces and gets you so close to the features you can almost feel the heat bubbling up from the ground.
 By far one of the most popular trails in the park, visit at sunrise to avoid the crowds and enjoy the sun rising over the mountains and lighting up the steam rising up through these gorgeous mineral-laden springs.

 For amazing views of the Mammoth Hot Springs area, hike the Bunsen Peak Trail to the top of an ancient volcano.
-The trail climbs 1,300 feet in just over two miles and provides amazing 360-degree views of the Mammoth Hot Springs area, Gallatin Mountain Range, and Yellowstone River Valley.
+The trail climbs 1,300 feet (396 meters) in just over two miles (3.2 miles) and provides amazing 360-degree views of the Mammoth Hot Springs area, Gallatin Mountain Range, and Yellowstone River Valley.

 This 1.2-mile (1.9 kilometer) out-and-back trail climbs 105 feet (32 meters) to a viewpoint overlooking Grand Prismatic Spring.
 The trail begins from the Fairy Falls trailhead, 6 miles (9.6 kilometers) north of Old Faithful.